-2.4.11 Darting Wild Horses using the Wildlife Protection Management darting system or darting guns.
+2.4.10 Darting Wild Horses using the Wildlife Protection Management darting system

-To the best of BLM's knowledge at this time, there is no published information documenting that the Wildlife Protection Management darting system has effectively delivered a large number of fertility control vaccines in a herd of free-roaming, feral horses.
-This usefulness of this system as an effective means of delivering fertility control for population growth suppression on western rangelands remains untested and consequently unproven.
-At this time, the system is unable to read RFID chips that have been injected below the mane into the nuchal ligament on the left side of the neck.
+BLM FFO is aware of the patented darting system made by Wildlife Protection Management.
+To the best of BLM's knowledge at this time, there is no published information documenting that the system has effectively delivered a large number of fertility control vaccines in a herd of free-roaming, feral horses.
+The usefulness of this system as an effective means of delivering fertility control for population growth suppression on western rangelands remains untested and consequently unproven.
+At this time the system is unable to read RFID chips that have been injected below the mane into the nuchal ligament on the left side of the neck.
 The system is also not capable of the initial placement of RFID chips in horses' nuchal ligaments; at this time, that must be done by hand injection, after the animal has been captured.
 Chip placement in the horse nuchal ligament is a more typical location than placement in the pectoral region.
 However, if the system is reconfigured in such a way that it could read chips that are in the nuchal ligament, then it is possible that such a system could, conceivably, be used to provide booster doses of GonaCon-Equine.
 It is BLM's understanding that the cooling system in the invention is currently designed such that it would have more successful storage and delivery of GonaCon-Equine than PZP vaccine.
 An updated darting system could be considered for use in future BLM wild horse and burro herd management actions (such management decisions would be subject to NEPA compliance).